sg893052/sonic-buildimage/system/penetration-test-fixes.md

 ##### 2. sudo Entry "/usr/bin/vtysh -c show *" can be used to do a configuration write by a non sudoer

 - The vtysh command allows a user to execute multiple commands using chained -c command arguments.
-The wildcard character "*" used in the sudo entry can be used by a hacker to substitute it with configuration commands while using a
+The wildcard character "*" used in the sudo entry can be used by a hacker to substitute it with configuration commands while using a show command in the beginning to match the sudo entry.
+The vtysh is not validating user input from a security standpoint and it is expected that the sudo entry take care of it which is being bypassed due to the use of ‘*’.

 ##### Command to check the vulnerability